dedis/apir-code/README.md

 # Authenticated PIR
-**WARNING**: This software is **not** production-ready and is full of security vulnerabilities.
+**WARNING**: This software is **not** production-ready and it might contain security vulnerabilities.

+This code accompanies the paper "Verifiable private information retrieval" by Simone Colombo, Kirill Nikitin,
+Bryan Ford, David J. Wu and Henry Corrigan-Gibbs, to appear at USENIX Security 2023.

-This repository contains the code for multi-server and single-server authenticated-PIR schemes and the code for the proof of concept application, Keyd, a privacy-preserving PGP public keys directory based on multi-server authenticated PIR.
+This repository contains the code for multi-server and single-server authenticated-PIR schemes and the code for the proof of concept application Keyd, a privacy-preserving PGP public keys directory based on multi-server authenticated PIR.

+# Overview

 # Keyd
 Keyd is a privacy-preserving PGP public keys directory based on multi-server